 To see the problem, consider the Tehri Dam project on India’s Bhilangana River, which submerged pristine ecosystems and ancient farms, and displaced a hundred thousand villagers.
 It was touted for its contribution to greenhouse-gas reduction and has been one of many dams to generate carbon trading credits.
 On a superficial level at least, it attained its measurable objective.
 But what about the displaced villagers?
 In the particulars that are measured, their lives improved: each was rehabilitated in housing superior to their ancestral homes in terms of square metres, plumbing, and electrification.
 However, in terms of the lost traditions, severed social ties, lost memories, lost knowledge, and the uniqueness of each submerged place – in short, in terms of all that could not be measured (problem 1) and all that was considered not worth measuring (problem 2) – human beings and Nature suffered a grievous loss.

 As for problem 3, in the long run it is doubtful whether the dam even reduced CO2 levels: consider that traditional agricultural practices can sequester carbon in the ground, and that the newly urbanised villagers probably soon adopted more carbon-intensive consumer lifestyles.
-Further, the hydroelectric dam contributes to a trend of industrialisation.
+Further, the hydroelectric dam contributes to a trend of industrialization.
 Each power plant adds to an infrastructure that is always hungry for more.
 It doesn’t come in place of coal-fired plants; it comes in addition to them.

 Similar perverse results have plagued biofuels and other CO2 reduction strategies.
 It is tempting to conclude that we are simply using the wrong approach to fight carbon emissions: perhaps instead of financial incentives we should rely on regulation.
 But their failure might exemplify something more general.
-The problem is not that we have chosen the wrong method to minimise a number; it is in trying to minimise a number to begin with.
+The problem is not that we have chosen the wrong method to minimize a number; it is in trying to minimize a number to begin with.

 Please, my argument here is NOT “Various greenhouse-gas curtailment schemes have failed, so we shouldn’t even try.”
-I am, rather, proposing that these failures have something in common – they emphasise the global over the local, the distant over the immediate, the measurable over the qualitative – and that this very oversight is part of the same mentality that is at the root of the crisis to begin with.
-It is the mentality that sacrifices what is precious, sacred, and immediate for a distant end; it is the mentality of instrumentalism that values other beings and the earth itself in terms of their utility for us; it is the hubris of believing we can predict and control the consequences of our actions; it is the trust in mathematical modelling that allows us to make decisions according to the numbers; it is the belief that we can identify a ‘cause’ – a cause that is something and not everything – and that we can understand reality by dissecting it and isolating variables.
+I am, rather, proposing that these failures have something in common – they emphasize the global over the local, the distant over the immediate, the measurable over the qualitative – and that this very oversight is part of the same mentality that is at the root of the crisis to begin with.
+It is the mentality that sacrifices what is precious, sacred, and immediate for a distant end; it is the mentality of instrumentalism that values other beings and the earth itself in terms of their utility for us; it is the hubris of believing we can predict and control the consequences of our actions; it is the trust in mathematical modeling that allows us to make decisions according to the numbers; it is the belief that we can identify a ‘cause’ – a cause that is something and not everything – and that we can understand reality by dissecting it and isolating variables.
 Usually, of course, making decisions ‘by the numbers’ means making them according to financial considerations.
 Is it really a very deep change to take the same methods and mentality and apply it instead to some other number?